Elias Díaz Player Props: Rockies vs. Mariners

-Elias Diaz -- 1-for-1 with an RBI in his last game -- will be in action for the Colorado Rockies against the Seattle Mariners, with Marco Gonzales on the mound, on April 14 at 10:10 PM ET.
+Elias Diaz -- batting .433 with two doubles, two home runs, three walks and seven RBI in his past 10 games -- will be in action for the Colorado Rockies against the Seattle Mariners, with George Kirby on the hill, on April 15 at 9:40 PM ET.

-He reached base in his only plate appearance in his previous game against the Cardinals.
+In his most recent appearance, he racked up two hits (going 2-for-4) against the Mariners.

 Elias Díaz Game Info & Props vs. the Mariners